How the Crossover Works

 Any coach will tell you that a game in July is just as important as a game in October.
 But to fans, Labour Day in the CFL is the unofficial start of the road to the Grey Cup.
 Division rivals meet square on, often in back-to-back weeks, intensity is high and the race is on to clinch one of the six playoff spots for a chance to play in November.

 Eighteen games make a long season, so obviously winning the division, for various reasons, is the teams’ number one goal.
 It earns them a bye week allowing them to rest and also decreases the number of games between them and the Grey Cup.
-A second place finish also secures a team a playoff game in its own backyard and a third place finish gives you a shot of winning three road games to take home the championship, most recently accomplished by the 2005 Edmonton Eskimos.
+A second place finish also secures a team a playoff game in its own backyard and a third place finish gives you a shot of winning three road games to take home the championship.

 But there is another way a team can qualify for the Grey Cup Playoffs.
 Although it has yet to yield a Grey Cup winner, several teams have used the method to qualify: It’s the crossover rule.
 And here’s how it works: